Cfee2000/ServiceNowTwilioStudioIntegration/README.md

-# ServiceNow Twilio Studio Integration for Mulichannel Incident Mangement
+# ServiceNow Twilio Studio Integration for Multichannel Incident Mangement

 The repository includes the following: